StackVista/stackstate-docs/use/checks-and-monitors/manage-monitors.md

 ## Overview

 Monitors process 4T data, such as metrics, events and topology, to produce a health state for elements \(components and relations\).
-The states are calculated and attached to relevant topology elements by a specific monitor function that is selected by the user.
+The states are calculated and attached to relevant topology elements by a specific monitor function that's selected by the user.

 Monitors are run by a dedicated subsystem of StackState called the monitor runner.
 The main task of the monitor runner is to schedule the execution of all existing monitors in such a way as to ensure that all of them produce viable results in a timely manner.
 The monitor runner is maintenance free - it starts whenever StackState starts and picks up any newly applied monitor definitions automatically whenever they are created, changed or removed.
 Any changes that have been applied to the monitors are reflected with the next execution cycle.